 Poor Audio Quality When Taking Skype Calls

+One of the biggest Skype problems on Android is getting bad audio from your phone.
 If you are using your Android phone directly to send or receive Skype calls, you may not get the best audio quality.
-You might get some improvements if you use the speaker phone function on Skype, or if you use a hands-free headset to make those calls.
-Microsoft also recommends that your phone should be connected to a Wi-Fi network for the best quality Skype calls.
-You should also try to remove all current running tasks on your phone so that Skype is the only app running, and therefor the only one using your mobile network or Wi-Fi connection.
+You might get some improvements if you use the speakerphone function on Skype or use a hands-free headset to make those calls.
+Microsoft also recommends that your phone be connected to a Wi-Fi network for the best quality Skype calls.
+It would help if you also tried to remove all currently running tasks on your phone so that Skype is the only app running, and therefore the only one using your mobile network or Wi-Fi connection.

-If you are not getting any notifications for Skype calls or messages on your phone, you should go into the app’s Settings menu and check to see that the “New Instant Message” and “Notifications System-Wide” boxes have not been unchecked.
+If you are not getting any notifications for Skype calls or messages on your phone, you should go into the app’s Settings menu and check to see the “New Instant Message” and “Notifications System-Wide” boxes have not been unchecked.
 If they are unchecked, fix that, and you should start getting Skype notifications.

-It goes without saying that making a Skype video call uses much more data compared to a text or audio call.
+It goes without saying that making a Skype video call uses much more data than a text or audio call.
 If you are on a network with a limited data plan, you can save some of it while still making Skype video chats.
 Just go into Skype’s Settings menu, and then tap on the Voice and Video Calls selection.
-Then tap on the Video Call Qualith and set the video quality to a lower lever.
+Then tap on the Video Call Quality and set the video quality to a lower level.
 That should reduce the amount of data used by the app for video chats.

 If you encounter issues with signing into Skype, the first and obvious solution is to make sure you are using the right username and password.
 If that is the case, and you still cannot sign onto Skype on your phone, make sure you are using the latest version of the app that’s available to download from the Google Play Store.